Skip to content

 Section titled “Where The Lines Are Drawn: Housing and the Map of Inequality”

 This topic examines how decisions about housing shape who has access to stability, opportunity, and security.
 Through a combination of reporting, human rights frameworks, and economic analysis, the materials examine how housing policies, markets, and systems of governance influence where and how people live.
+They also consider the social forces, like race, segregation, and historical patterns of exclusion, that affect access and opportunity.

 Goal: Consider how boundaries around housing are created, reinforced, and challenged, and what these lines reveal about inequality, belonging, and power within societies.